 The chicken run design:

-The roof and door wall of this chicken run is that star in my opinion.
-My husband created a gorgeous look.
+The roof and door wall of this chicken run is the star in my opinion.
+My husband created a gorgeous looking new home for our chickens.

 This will hopefully prevent any predators from being able to tear or pry the chicken wire off.
 It’s as predator proof as we could get it.